yangwwei/yangwwei.github.io/_posts/2017-11-17-yarn-over-subscription-resource-by-opportunistic-containers.md

 Rest of processes remain the same, except for

 * There is a chain of application master service processors, the default one handles the scheduling of guaranteed containers and the opportunistic AMS processor handles the scheduling of opportunistic containers

+Now let's dive into the process how `OpportunisticAMSProcessor` allocates containers, specifically opportunistic containers.
+Unlike the default processor, its workflow generally looks like following:

+1. Caches all opportunistic container requests as `outstanding requests`, as the queue on NMs are fixed size, so there might be outstanding opportunistic container requests cumulated over the time.
+2. Sorts the outstanding requests in descending order by the capacity, simply it wants to serve "smaller" requests first.
+3. `NodeQueueLoadMonitor` keeps tracking of the loads of all NMs, and select top N nodes to satisfy opportunistic container requests.
+To determine the load of a NM, current policy is simple, either `queue_length` or `await_time`, which is configurable.
+4. Distributes opportunistic containers to specified nodes and the container gets enqueued on those NMs.
+5. Each NM runs a `ContainerScheduler` which manages the lifecycle of allocated containers, including both guaranteed and opportunistic ones.
+On each interval, it tries to start as many as queued guaranteed containers then opportunistic containers.
+And it also takes care of killing opportunistic containers to make room for guaranteed ones.

 #### Over-allocation and Preemption